reflectoring/reflectoring.github.io/_posts/2020-04-23-spring-boot-testcontainers.md

     registration_timestamp INTEGER
 );
 ```
 This script can run as well with `H2` as with `PostgreSQL`.
-Now we wan to change the type
+Now we want to change the type
 of the column `registration_timestamp` from `INTEGER` to `timestamp with time zone` and of course we want to migrate the data
 in this column.
 We can write an SQL script for migrating `registration_timestamp`.